looztra/opentsdb-cookbook/README.md

 # Requirements

-Only supports rehl family for the moment.
-Running on ubuntu should only need some tweaks (feel free to send a Pull Request!)
+Supports rehl and debian family for the moment.

 # Usage